Phosphatidylethanol: Structure

+Biosynthesis

-When ethanol is present, PLD substitutes ethanol for water and covalently attaching the alcohol as the head group of the phospholipid; hence the name phosphatidylethanol.
+When ethanol is present, PLD substitutes ethanol for water and covalently attaches the alcohol as the head group of the phospholipid; hence the name phosphatidylethanol.
 Normally PLD incorporates water to generate phosphatidic acid (PA); the process is termed transphosphatidylation.
 PLD continues to generate PA in the presence of ethanol and while PEth is generated and the effects of ethanol transphosphatidlyation are through the generation of the unnatural lipid not depletion of PA.

+Biological effects

+The lipid accumulates in the human body and competes at agonists sites of lipid-gated ion channels contributing to alcohol intoxication.
+The chemical similarity of PEth to phosphatidic acid (PA) and phosphatidylinositol 4,5-bisphosphate (PIP2) suggest a likely broad perturbation to lipid signaling; the exact role of PEth as a competitive lipid ligand has not been studied extensively.

 Marker in blood

 Levels of phosphatidylethanols in blood are used as markers of previous alcohol consumption.

-An increase of alcohol intake by ∼20 g ethanol/day will raise the PEth 16:0/18:1 concentration by ∼0.10 μmol/L, and vice versa if the alcohol consumption has decreased.
+An increase of alcohol intake by ~20 g ethanol/day will raise the PEth 16:0/18:1 concentration by ~0.10 μmol/L, and vice versa if the alcohol consumption has decreased.
 However, it has been demonstrated that there can be significant inter-personal variation, leading to potential misclassification between moderate and heavy drinkers.

 After cessation of alcohol intake, the half-life of PEth is between 4.5 and 10 days in the first week and between 5 and 12 days in the second week.
 As a blood marker PEth is more sensitive than carbohydrate deficient transferrin (CDT), urinary ethyl glucuronide (EtG) and ethyl sulfate (EtS).